 Sayed Moustafa Al-Qazwini, who plays an Iraqi defector who sells Maj.
 Gates cars stolen from Kuwait, was in real life tortured and kicked in the eye by Saddam Hussein's security forces, blinding him in that eye.
 Like many advisors and extras in the film, he is an actual refugee from Iraq.

 In the celebratory scene in the tent back at base camp, several soldiers are seen to be drinking what appears to be mouthwash.
-During the Gulf War, Saudi Arabia's Islamic-based ban on alcohol forced many soldiers to become more ingenious in obtaining their favorite vices.
+During the Gulf War, Soldiers followed General Order number 1, which prohibits the consumption of alcohol (It is in effect today for Soldiers in Iraq and Afghanistan.
+This forced many soldiers to become more ingenious in obtaining their favorite vices.
 In this case, they asked loved ones to send them vodka with added blue food coloring in mouthwash bottles.

 The role of Archie Gates was originally written for Clint Eastwood but Russell decided he wanted a younger actor.
 Clooney aggressively pursued the role but Russell wanted Nicolas Cage instead.
 But when Cage was cast in Bringing Out the Dead (1999), Russell settled for Clooney.